 If EHT_LTF_TYPE is 4xEHT-LTF, then GI_TYPE is set to 3u2s_GI

-NUM_SS indicates two or more spatial streams if the Feedback Type field in the EHT MIMO Control field of the preceding EHT NDP Announcement frame indicates either SU or MU, or one or more spatial streams if the Feedback Type field in the EHT MIMO Control field of the preceding EHT NDP Announcement frame indicates CQI.
-See below for additional constraints on NUM_SS.
+NUM_STS indicates two or more spatial streams if the Feedback Type field in the EHT MIMO Control field of the preceding EHT NDP Announcement frame indicates either SU or MU, or one or more spatial streams if the Feedback Type field in the EHT MIMO Control field of the preceding EHT NDP Announcement frame indicates CQI.
+See below for additional constraints on NUM_STS.

 CH_BANDWIDTH is set to the same value as the TXVECTOR parameter CH_BANDWIDTH in the preceding EHT NDP Announcement frame.